charlestonsoftware/moneypress-amazon/readme.txt

 It helps us support the product and provide regular updates.

+= What type of support do I get? =

+Cyber Sprocket Labs provides online forums where you can post questions.
+The developers read the forums on a regular basis.
+Most inquiries are responded to within 7 days.

+WordPress plugins are a fun way to share our work with the community, but it is not our main revenue stream.
+Please be patient when looking for responses from our dev team.
+We want everyone to enjoy using our products, but we must attend to the projects that pay the rent first.
+Low cost plugins are fun, and we do want to support them but it can take a week or more to address any issues you may be having.

+= Will you customize the plugin for me? =

+If you want a modification and need it in a hurry, contact us for a quote on getting this done.
+Any work we can re-use and share with the communinty as part of main plugin can usually be completed in a few weeks.
+We charge $60/hr for this work with most projects running 6-10 hours.
+If you want a private modification we charge $120 for the work.

+You can also suggest features or modificaitons in the forum.
+We try to release new features every few months and get most of our ideas from the forums.

 = Are there any other fees? =

 No, just the initial license fee.
 Upgrades are free.